evanvliet/vw/README.md

 #### Notes
 See [INDEX.md](../master/INDEX.md) for descirptions of the included sample functions.
 They are an idiosyncratic collection of accumulated favorites; some, in particular `sd`, `getpass`, and the scrap file ones, have proven useful over the years, but mostly serve as samples of how to format code so the vw tagging utility finds function defiinitions.
-Note the scripts use a *qp* here document trick to hold block comments.
-The tagging utility
+Note the scripts use a *qp* here document convention to hold block comments.
+The tagging utility extracts these when generating documentation.

 ##### Folders
 Keeps configuration files in a directory, typically `vw`, set in